PandasThumb/pandasthumb.github.io/_posts/2022/2022-12-06-aig-counterfeit-money.md

 Ken Ham and his fellow creationist grifters plan to disrupt King Charles’s Coronation by handing out <a href="https://youtu.be/eIUY2oi20Fc">religious tracts disguised as money</a>.

 This is hilarious.
 They are raising money to print and distribute 3 million counterfeit "1 Million Pound" notes that will display fundamentalist/creationist tracts on the reverse side.
 They are shamelessly raising money to do this.
 I wonder if the British Secret Service will also be amused.

+_To see this post together with comments on it, click on the title of the post._